Please print, complete and post the Junior ISA form below.

 A Fidelity Junior Self-Invested Personal Pension (Junior SIPP) is a tax-efficient way to start building a nest-egg for your child.

-Thanks to long-term growth potential and the effect of compounding, investing just £3,600 when your child is born can make a huge difference in their old age.
-And, thanks to government tax relief, the initial investment will only cost you £2,880.
+Thanks to long-term growth potential and the effect of compounding, investing just £3,600 into a Junior SIPP when your child is born can make a huge difference in their old age.
+And, thanks to government tax relief, paying in only £2,880 will see £3,600 added to the child's Junior SIPP account.

 Tax rules and reliefs are likely to change between now and a child’s retirement and the eligibility to invest in a pension will depend on personal circumstances.
 The amount you might get back at 65 is only a projection, it's not guaranteed.
 Please remember, how your investments perform and the charges may affect the value of your investments and you may not get back the amount you invested.